 - You won’t need to access your cash tied up in the house quickly.

-Buying a property as a rental income is only really ideal if you’re willing to take a long-term investment view of it.
+Buying a property for rental income is only ideal if you’re willing to take a long-term investment view of it.

 If you want to buy property for a quick profit, look into ‘flipping’ homes instead.
 That’s when you either buy a run-down property and renovate it, or get a cheap property that’s in a regeneration area to resell for a considerable profit when the area becomes desirable for homeowners.